Vicki Kolenda – Owner of Longfellow Farm

 Carly Neilson – Longfellow Farm Manager and Trainer

-Carly is a 2011 UNH graduate with a BS in Animal Science/Equine Science option and is a currently Licensed Massachusetts State Riding Instructor.
+Carly is a USDF Bronze and Silver medalist, originally from Connecticut, she graduated from UNH in 2011 with a BS in Animal Science/Equine Science option and is a currently Licensed Massachusetts State Riding Instructor.

 Carly completed the Classical Dressage Training Program in Portugal at the Escola de Equitacao Alcainca School of Classical Dressage with George Malleroni.
 Her internship with Betsy Steiner in New Jersey enabled her to continue to work on her riding and training skills as well as gain insight and business perspective in the financial and managerial requirements necessary to run a professional high-end equine facility.
 After college she was an assistant coach for the Pinkerton Academy Equestrian Team in 2012 when they won the District 3 championship.

-During the last few years Carly has been riding horses for clients and specializing in rehabilitation and lower level dressage training.
+During the last few years Carly has been training horses for clients and specializing in young horses as well as resale horses.
 From 2015-2017 she assisted with the training of the young Lusitano horses of Casa Lusitana where she received instruction with Jorge Gabriel.
-Additionally this busy equestrian professional is currently the project manager for Equestrian Living Magazine which keeps her in contact with other successful equestrians and businesses throughout the U.S.
+Additionally during that time this busy equestrian professional worked for two years as the project manager for Equestrian Living Magazine which put her in contact with other successful equestrians and businesses throughout the U.S.

-Carly was the show manager for Longfellow Farm’s first USDF/USEF rated dressage show in 2015 which led to the decision to hold two rated dressage shows in both 2016 and 2017.
-Despite a busy schedule Carly fills her time training her 5 year old Danish Warmblood mare, Atterupgaards Manilla, and is excited to get her into the show ring for the 2018 season.
+Carly was the show manager for Longfellow Farm’s first USDF/USEF rated dressage show in 2015 which led to the decision to hold two rated dressage shows in 2016-2019.
+Despite a busy schedule Carly fills her time training client horses as well as her own Danish mare Manilla and Dutch mare Leina, and is excited to get into the show ring for the 2019 season.

 Brenna Dubois – Barn & Horse Care at Longfellow Farm